i509VCB/aerugo/README.md

-# Hihiirokane
+# Aerugo

-A WIP wayland compositor, Smithay test bench and accompanying applications.
+A WIP wayland compositor, Smithay test bench and some apps.